Drawing and Annotation

 Use pen, shapes, arrows, text, sticky notes, selection tools, image crop, and object styling for live visual thinking.

-DrawSplat
+The DrawSplat universe

-DrawSplat interface entry pages are available where possible in English, Spanish, Vietnamese, Arabic, Chinese, and Urdu/Hindi.
+DrawSplatTM interface entry pages are available where possible in English, Spanish, Vietnamese, Arabic, Chinese, and Urdu/Hindi.

 Feature Set

-DrawSplat combines everyday whiteboard tools with classroom controls, media support, and flexible save options.
+DrawSplatTM combines everyday whiteboard tools with classroom controls, media support, and flexible save options.

 Use pen, shapes, arrows, text, sticky notes, selection tools, image crop, and object styling for live visual thinking.